Toxic shock syndrome

 - Staying in the hospital intensive care unit (ICU) for monitoring

 Toxic shock syndrome may be deadly in up to 50% of cases.
 The condition may return in those that survive.

 Toxic shock syndrome is a medical emergency.
-Seek immediate medical attention if you develop a rash, fever, and feel ill, particularly during menstruation and tampon use or if you have had recent surgery.
+Seek medical help right away if you develop a rash, fever, and feel ill, particularly during menstruation and tampon use or if you have had recent surgery.